Big Island Hawaii, USA Travel Guide

 Two stunning waterfalls via a paved loop trail through lush rainforest.

-Thousands of tropical plants, waterfalls, and ocean views.
+Thousands of tropical plants, waterfalls, plus the ocean views.
 A paradise for nature lovers.

 Authentic 30-acre Japanese garden on Hilo Bay, perfect for a calm stroll.